anjelammcgraw/RAQA-Application-King-Lear-w-WandB/README.md

 # Ship 🚢

 Add one of the following "extras" to the RAQA pipeline:

-Allow it to work with PDF files
+- Allow it to work with PDF files
-Implement a new distance metric
+-Implement a new distance metric
-Add metadata support to the vector database
+-Add metadata support to the vector database
-Make a simple diagram of the RAQA process
+-Make a simple diagram of the RAQA process
-Run the notebook
+-Run the notebook
-Record a Loom walking through the notebook, the questions in the notebook, your addition, and a WandB trace.
+-Record a Loom walking through the notebook, the questions in the notebook, your addition, and a WandB trace.

 # Share 🚀